chef-boneyard/chef-web-docs-2016/chef_master/source/glossary.rst

 **definition**
    A definition is code that is reused across recipes, similar to a compile-time macro, and is defined in a cookbook.

+**Delivered**
+   A |chef delivery| stage.
+Delivered is the final stage of the pipeline, what it means for your system is up to you.
+It could mean deploying the change so that it is live and receiving production traffic, or it might mean publishing a set of artifacts so they are accessible for your customers.

 **Delivery**
-   Chef Delivery manages changes to both infrastructure and application code, giving your operations and development teams a common platform for developing, building, testing, and deploying cookbooks, applications, and more. `More information <https://docs.chef.io/release/delivery_1-0/delivery_overview.html/>`_.
+   |chef delivery| manages changes to both infrastructure and application code, giving your operations and development teams a common platform for developing, building, testing, and deploying cookbooks, applications, and more.
+For more information see the `Delivery Overview <https://docs.chef.io/release/delivery_1-0/delivery_overview.html/>`_.

 **environment**
    An environment is a way to map an organization's real-life workflow to what can be configured and managed when using |chef server|.